ajaykumarr123/ajaykumarr123/README.md

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/devSouvik/devSouvik/master/gif3.gif" width="300"/>

-I'm a prefinal year student at Indian Institute of Technology Kharagpur pursuing a major in Computer Science and Engineering.
+I'm a final year UG student at Indian Institute of Technology, Kharagpur pursuing a major in Computer Science and Engineering.
 I'm a **Competitive Coder**, **Web Developer**.
-I also write blogs on various technical topics: [Algoshots](https://algoshots.herokuapp.com/)
+I'd written blogs on various algorithm: [Algoshots](https://algoshots.herokuapp.com/learningpage/articles/)

 - 🧐 I’m currently exploring systems.
 - 🌱 In love with C/C++ and Linux.
-- 🔭 I develop full stack applications using Django or Java.
+- 🔭 I've developed full stack applications using Django or Java.
 - 💬 Open for discussion on any Tech Stack(motive is exchange of knowledge).
 - 📫 How to reach me: ajay.cse.iitkgp@gmail.com
 - 😄 Pronouns: He/Him.